markolalovic/metric-graph-reconstruction/README.md

 <img src="figures/reconstruction.png" alt="Reconstruction" width="300">

 The input to the algorithm is the sample of points, shown in blue and red.
 In this example, this set of points represents the number 7 with added Gaussian noise.
 The reconstruction is in the form of a graph shown in black.
-In this example the reconstruction captures perfectly all the topological features: the relationship between the edges and vertices, the number of branching points and the degree of each node.
+In this example the reconstruction captures perfectly all the topological features: the relationship between the edges and vertices, the number of branching points and the degree of each vertex.

 ## Description